morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 abline(v=(min(rowSums(t(count_tab)))))

 ```
+This view suggests that the rock samples have a greater richness (unique number of sequences recovered) than the water samples or the biofilm sample – based on where they all cross the vertical line of lowest sampling depth, which is not necessarily predictive of where they’d end up had they been sampled to greater depth.
+And again, just focusing on the brown and black lines for the two types of basalts we have, they seem to show similar trends within their respective groups that suggest the more highly altered basalts (brown lines) may host more microbial communities with greater richness than the glassier basalts (black lines).

 Note the line we drew with `abline` shows us what would happen if we just subsampled all samples only once at the minimum values of sequences in a sample, i.e. 1897.
 We would certainly lose some diversity that way, to the point of McMurdie & Holmes.
 Let's test this out we will do rarefaction with and without multiple sampling.

 ```R